Evaluating or analysing risk in the workplace can become tricky to navigate, with so many factors to take into consideration.

 How to Evaluate & Assess Risk: The 5×5 matrix

 Most companies might start evaluating whether the hazard needs further control by using a 5×5 matrix, that looks something like this:

 *Note above that every number on the side and the bottom has a meaning.

-Going back to my paint risk assessment, for example; the likelihood of inhaling the paint when spraying is likely (4) and the severity of harm could over time be a disabling injury like kidney damage (5), as we don’t currently have Respiratory Protective Equipment (RPE), then the result is Red and Unacceptable.
-The sum looks like this:
+If we take it back to the paint risk assessment, for example; the likelihood of inhaling the paint when spraying is likely (4) and the severity of harm could over time be a disabling injury like kidney damage (5), and as we don’t currently have Respiratory Protective Equipment (RPE), then the result is Red and Unacceptable.

 Now we have evaluated the risk with what’s currently in place, and found it to be red (unacceptable), we can put controls in place to attempt to bring the value down.

 We can use the Hierarchy of Control to help us prioritise what controls we should consider and in what order:

 Whatever control we decide to use, we need to be able to justify our choice.
 For example, if we decide on PPE (or RPE) in this case, which is the least effective, we have to be able to justify why we were unable to eliminate the substance altogether, or use substitutions instead.

 Once we have put the additional controls in place, we are then able to re-rate the risk and we should find that the rating decreases, like this: